 I frequently stay at Ahyu Hotel when I come to Kuala Lumpur alone.
 It’s a short walk to Masjid Jamek LRT station.
 So it is easy for me to get to this hotel from KL Sentral after taking the 1 hour 30-minute bus ride from Kuala Lumpur International Airport (KLIA).

 The front staff service is super friendly, it is a terrific hotel!
-And you will enjoy the Indian restaurants nearby.
+And you can enjoy the Indian restaurants nearby.
 I certainly did!

 Currently, it’s a good time to start your exploration of KL by booking a hotel in Chinatown.
 Through the years I’ve noticed that this little slice of KL is undergoing major renovation.
-New hotels are built up and many small businesses, particularly hipster cafés and restaurants are popping up all over the area.
+New hotels are being built and many small businesses, particularly hipster cafés and restaurants, are popping up all over the area.

 KL’s Chinatown is undoubtedly one of my favorite spots in the city and it’ll be interesting to see how the transformation will look.